cnk/CivicTechIndex/frontend/data/README.md

 This would give us representation of an image.

-Each file _should_ also contains a factory which can be used to override the fields you care about.
+Each file _should_ also contain a factory which can be used to override the fields you care about.
 Kind of like how factory-boy works:

 ```js